SOMBALAK

 (CO-ARTISTIC CURATOR.
 AUSTRALIAN)

-NT Australian of the year 2013, ARIA award-winning musician, and producer of several ARIA award-winning albums, Michael Hohnen is best known for his close personal, musical and professional partnership with the late, revered Yolngu musician Geoffrey Gurrumul Yunupingu, as well as, along with business partner Mark Grose, his founding of the nationally lauded music label Skinnyfish Music, a company with a distinguished track record producing musical projects with Aboriginal bands and their communities across the Territory.
+Along with business partner Mark Grose, he was a founder of the nationally lauded music label Skinnyfish Music, a company with a distinguished track record producing musical projects with Aboriginal bands and their communities across the Territory.

 A graduate of Melbourne’s VCA, and with a musical career spanning over thirty years, during the late 80’s early 90’s Michael toured Europe with both a Chamber string orchestra and pop band ‘The Killjoys, and since then has toured Australia, Europe and Asia multiple times as a musical director, a producer, and a musician.
 He has worked with Sarah Blasko, Delta Goodrem, Kuya James, Caiti Baker, Tasman Keith, Ego Lemos, Tom E. Lewis, Briggs, and the late Ross Hannaford, and has performed.